citra-emu/citra-web/site/content/entry/citra-progress-report-2017-july.md

 **This does not elimate the need for dumping a shared font from a legitimate system.**

 This in itself isn't an extremely visible or perceivable change from a user perspective, but it is something that helps us take another stride towards accurately recreating the way the 3DS actually operates.
-All system data is now uniformly stored in the system archive now that the system font can be included with it.
-Although, Citra does still fall back to the now deprecated `shared_font.bin` file that was being dumped before for compatibility's sake. `3dsutil` has been updated to be able to dump everything as a system archive so that Citra may be able to work with it in a way that's more accurate to the actual hardware!
+All system data is uniformly stored in the system archive now that the system font can be included with it.
+Citra does still fall back to the deprecated `shared_font.bin` file if it was dumped before, for compatibility's sake. `3dsutil` has been updated to be able to dump everything as a system archive, so that Citra may be able to work with it in a way that's more accurate to the actual hardware!

 ## To Contributors

 Thank you to [everyone who's contributed](https://github.com/citra-emu/citra/graphs/contributors?from=2017-07-10&to=2017-08-16&type=c) for months before, beyond, and during July for all of the work that you've put into Citra.
-Without all of you the project would not have shown the progress that it has in the past year and with you all I don't think it's showing any sign of slowing down!
+Without all of you, the project would not have shown the progress that it has in the past year, and with all those who have contributed, I don't think it's showing any sign of slowing down!